karimElmougi/gb-rs/README.md

 Port of the [GolangBoy](https://github.com/karimElmougi/GolangBoy) GameBoy emulator in Rust

 ## TODO:
-- Add the functionality to the GPU skeleton
-- Use OpenGL to create a window
+- Fix mildly broken rendering
 - Add controls
-- Add support for more cartridge types (only MBC0 is supported at the moment)
+- Add support for more cartridge types (only MBC0, MBC1, and MBC3 are supported at the moment)
 - Add support for a config file
 - Savestates
 - GBC support